octimot/StoryToolkitAI/FEATURES.md

   PermissionError: [Errno 13] Permission denied: '/Users/[your user]/.cache/torch/hub/trusted_list',
   ```

-it's most likely because due to some some ssl certificate issue (issue #77) , so it's best if you delete the old hub
+it's most likely because due to some ssl certificate issue (issue #77) , so it's best if you delete the old hub
 cache, like this:

 #### On macOS